 Gone to See the World.
 Semester at Sea Spring 2016 Voyage on the MV World Odyssey.
 Day 19: Arrival in Yokohama, Japan.

 After a long 10 days crossing the Pacific Ocean, the MV World Odyssey arrived in Yokohama, Japan.
 It was a cold morning, but many students were up on deck to watch the arrival.
 Dawn and sunrise images were taken from the deck of the ship.
 After breakfast, we disembarked and proceeded through customs & immigration.
-We were told that everyone had to go through the process before we could return to the ship.
+Everyone had to go through the process before we could return to the ship.
 I took a camera, travel tripod, warm jacket and gloves.
 It was cold, and there were some snow flurries.
 I felt safe walking around the Osanbashi Pier (and in Japan in general) with a camera since there were so many locals with cameras out taking pictures.
 I did several 360° degree image sequences using a Mindarin Astro rotating tripod head.
 These were then used to create Little Planet and Mirror Ball views of Yokohama and the ship from the Osanbashi Pier.

 Later in the afternoon I made two 360° time-lapse videos.
 The first of people enjoying the day at the Yamashita Park along the Yokohama harbor, and the second from a park with a view of view of the Osanbashi Pier and the MV World Odyssey.
 The images were taken with a Fuji X-T1 camera that was controlled by a Mindarin Astro 360° rotating head on a tripod.
 The time-lapse videos were then created using Photoshop CC and Premiere Pro CC.